destel/rill/README.md

 ```

-While similar results can be achieved using WaitGroup or ErrGroup from the Go standard library, let's examine a more complex example.
+While similar result can be achieved using WaitGroup or ErrGroup from the Go standard library, let's examine a more complex example.
 It fetches users from an external API in batches, updates their status to active, and saves them back,
 while controlling the level of concurrency at each step.